Project Call Summary

 White Paper and Cost Proposal Submissions

-To be considered for evaluation and award, White Papers and Cost Proposal must follow the development requirements listed in the PPK.
-This Proposal Preparation Kit (PPK) contains background material, guidance for the preparation of White Papers and Cost Proposals to DMDII, and other required forms and instructions.
+To be considered for evaluation and award, Proposals and Cost Proposals must follow the development requirements listed in the PPK.
+This Proposal Preparation Kit (PPK) contains background material, guidance for the preparation of Proposals and Cost Proposals to DMDII, and other required forms and instructions.

 Cost Proposal Instructional Video